RubenEschauzier/rl-based-join-optimization/src/query_environments/virtuoso/README.md

-Query environment for virtuoso that allows running full queries, count queries for cardinality estimation (WIP), and can process query output to obtain a reward signal.
+Query environment for Virtuoso that allows running full queries, count queries for cardinality estimation (WIP), and can process query output to obtain a reward signal.

 Virtuoso supports turning off the join optimizer using query hints, thus only left-deep